nickyrong/ShinyWeatherCan/README.md

 - Access hourly, daily, or monthly climate data from ECCC for a selected Climate Station ID.
 WMO or TC IDs can be used if they are known to the user.
 - Use the `Data Table` tab to preview the accessed data.
 Users may download the data as a `.csv` file for further processing and analysis.
 - View the `Data Completeness` tab which provides an overview of the completeness of data variables in each year.
 The plot is interactive and can be zoomed in or out.
+- Use the `Infill Data` tab to fill gaps in climate records using quantile mapping from nearby stations.
+This feature helps create more complete datasets by leveraging data from neighboring stations while preserving the statistical characteristics of the target station.
 <br/>

 ## License